Brown sauce was the last bastion of regionalism in British supermarkets until the re-emergence of local food from the 1990s.

 A factory was established in South Africa in 1951.

-In the 1950s the company introduced the “10 o’clock tested” slogan.
+Crosse & Blackwell introduced the “10 o’clock tested” slogan in the 1950s.
 This referred to the time at C&B factories when products would be taste-tested for quality.

 Production of Crosse & Blackwell jam had been outsourced to William Moorhouse of Leeds by the 1950s.